neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 Conversely, with the "tree" hierarhcy, MOOSE MultiApps communicate with parent/child applications.
-Therefore, all data communicated between the MOOSE heat conduction module and THM actually has to first pass through their common parent application before reaching the desired target application.
+Therefore, all data communicated between the MOOSE heat transfer module and THM actually has to first pass through their common parent application before reaching the desired target application.